© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Whittington Castle is a scheduled monument protected by Historic England under reference 1019450.
 View the official record →

-Whittington Castle is a Norman motte-and-bailey fortress situated near Oswestry in Shropshire, dating to the late eleventh century.
+Whittington Castle is a Norman motte-and-bailey fortress located near Oswestry in Shropshire, constructed in the late eleventh century following the Norman Conquest.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019450.

 Whittington Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019450.